rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

     data-errors="2.75,3.28;3.171,3.084"
     ></div>

-<figcaption><strong>Figure 4:</strong> Judgments of Memory for the two fonts with greater difference in judgments by designers.</figcaption>
+<figcaption id="fig:judgements-of-memory"><strong>Figure 4:</strong> Judgments of Memory for the two fonts with greater difference in judgments by designers.</figcaption>

 ### Words vs non-words

 Although the study was not specifically aimed at comparing words and non-words, some interesting differences emerged.
 Responses to words were faster than non-words for [both tasks](#sn:stats-7), which is known as a _lexicality effect_.
-However, there was also a difference between the two fonts in the lexical decision task: non-words slow participants down even more in Sans Forgetica than in [Arial](#sn:stats-8) (see Figure 5).
+However, there was also a difference between the two fonts in the lexical decision task: non-words slow participants down even more in Sans Forgetica than in [Arial](#sn:stats-8) (see [Figure 5](#fig:response-times)).
 A result that seems initially to be counter-intuitive is that non-words were remembered better than words in [both fonts.](#sn:stats-9)

 <div class="barchart"
     data-name="Response time"